matthieu-sgi/Pool_Ball_tracking_AI/README.md

 #### Results
 #### V1
-Results of of the V1 AI :
+Results of the V1 AI :

 ![Output of the model](results/v1_result.png)